-The turbulent cascade in simulations without explicit viscosity truncates at the numerical dissipation scale close to resolution.
-As Figure~\ref{fig:power-spectra} shows, in our high-resolution ($1024^3$) DNS that we use to calibrate and test our SLES model this truncation starts around $k/k_{\rm min} = L_{\rm box}/L \sim 100$, which corresponds to $\sim$10 cells in agreement with \citet{kritsuk11} results.
+The turbulent cascade in simulations without explicit viscosity truncates at the numerical dissipation scale close to the resolution.
+As Figure~\ref{fig:power-spectra} shows, in our high-resolution ($1024^3$) DNS that we use to calibrate and test our SLES model, this truncation starts around $k/k_{\rm min} = L_{\rm box}/L \sim 100$, which corresponds to $\sim$10 cells, in agreement with the \citet{kritsuk11} results.
 Only the estimates of small-scale turbulence, $\eturb$, on sufficiently larger scales should be used for comparisons with SLES, as $\eturb$ on smaller scales is not numerically converged.

 In Figure~\ref{fig:dns-res}, we investigate the appropriate coarse-graining scales that can be used for our purposes.
-Different line styles show DNS with different resolutions, while the line colors show the average $E_{\rm turb} \equiv \langle \eturb \rangle_{\rm box}$ coarse-grained using different coarse grids: $16^3$, $32^3$, $64^3$, $128^3$ (see Section~\ref{sec:turb:setup}).
-A finer coarse grid corresponds to the estimate of $\eturb$ over a smaller number of mesh cells; e.g., for our fiducial $1024^3$ DNS, these grids correspond to 64, 32, 16, and 8 cells per side.
+Different line styles show DNSs with different resolutions, while the line colors show the average $E_{\rm turb} \equiv \langle \eturb \rangle_{\rm box}$ coarse-grained using different coarse grids: $16^3$, $32^3$, $64^3$, and $128^3$ (see Section~\ref{sec:turb:setup}).
+A finer coarse grid corresponds to the estimate of $\eturb$ over a smaller number of mesh cells, e.g., for our fiducial $1024^3$ DNS, these grids correspond to 64, 32, 16, and 8 cells per side.

-The comparison of DNS with different resolutions and the spacing between the results for different coarse grids shows, the results of our DNS run are converged when considered on down to $64^3$ coarse grids.
-In Section~\ref{sec:turb}, however, we also show the results for the $128^3$, which however should be interpreted with caution as they probe $\eturb$ on scales close to the numerical dissipation scale.
+The comparison of DNSs with different resolutions and spacing between results for different coarse grids shows that the results of our DNS run are converged when considered on down to $64^3$ coarse grids.
+In Section~\ref{sec:turb}, however, we also show the results for $128^3$, which should be interpreted with caution as they probe $\eturb$ on scales close to the numerical dissipation scale.